 The goal of education is to provide students with the opportunity to build successful futures for themselves.
 When in Raleigh I will actively work to ensure that North Carolina gets the best return on its educational investment.

 SAFETY & SECURITY

 Thousands of people are moving North Carolina (many of them to the Charlotte area) on a monthly basis.
 As our state and city population grows, crime increases.
 I will support increasing pay and benefits for law enforcement and I will support legislation that protects our communities.

 I have told you what is important to me, but ultimately I am going to Raleigh to represent you.
 If you have any questions about my policy stances, or if there is an issue that is important to you, please contact me.
 I will get back to you as soon as I can.

 About Kalle Thompson

 She currently operates a private childbirth education business, preparing couples for the process of natural birth, using The Bradley Method of Husband-Coached Childbirth.
-Her children attend Cotswold-Billingsville and Sardis Presbyterian Weekday School.
+Her children attend Trinity Episcopal, Cotswold-Billingsville, & Trinity Presbyterian Weekday schools.
 She volunteers with the Cougar PTA, decorating for the Scholastic book fair.
-She also frequently volunteers for the GOP, working on campaigns throughout the last two years.
+She also frequently volunteers for the GOP, working on campaigns since 2018, before deciding to run.
 She has been a member of Charlotte Yoga since 2006.